Roland Williams

-Roland Lamar Williams (born April 27, 1975), is a former American football tight end.
-He played for Syracuse University, and played professionally for eight years in the National Football League (NFL).
+Roland Lamar Williams (born April 27, 1975), is an American former professional football player who was a tight end for eight years in the National Football League (NFL).
+He played college football for the Syracuse Orange.

-Youth and college
+Early life and college

 Roland Williams was born in Rochester, New York and grew up in a challenging neighborhood.
 Roland attended Syracuse University and became the first person in his immediate family to graduate from a four-year college.

 Playing career

-Roland Williams was selected in the 1998 National Football League Draft by the Saint Louis Rams and played professionally for eight years at the tight end position.
+Roland Williams was selected in the 1998 National Football League Draft by the Saint Louis Rams in the fourth round with the 98th overall pick.
+He played professionally for eight years at the tight end position.
 Highlights include the 2002 American Football Conference Championship and the St. Louis Rams' Super Bowl XXXIV Championship in which Williams made one reception for a gain of nine yards.

 Following his stint with the Rams, Roland played three years for the Oakland Raiders.
 The Raiders won the American Football Conference Championship in the 2002-2003 season.
 In 2003, Roland played one season with the Tampa Bay Buccaneers.
 In 2004, Roland returned to play another season with the Oakland Raiders and then the subsequent season with the St. Louis Rams before a career ending knee injury sidelined him in 2006.